TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-05-24-Apathy-and-Entrophy-Part-2.md

 I being a lost soul was blinded by the passion hypothesis.
 But how do we know our true calling?
 I tried my hands on a couple of things but nothing seem to interest me.
 Sooner or later I gave up.

 The reason I am writing this blog post is because when I was a kid, I desperately wanted some help and guidance but I couldn't.
 I hope this helps those who are just as lost as I was and need some guidance.
-This blog post is more life a book summary/review.
+This blog post is more like a book summary/review.
 I had to read a whole book to uncover the secret behind so many people ending up loving what they do and also why some people feel empty and hate their work.
 Today I write about what I learnt from this book, which I could recommend everyone to read, "So good they can't ignore you." by Cal Newport.

 _"If you want realistic path towards a meaningful and engaging life and be freed of the catchphrases like, "follow your pasion" and "do what you love" , the catch phrases that spawn the career confusion that afflicts so many today, "_ this post is for you.
 If you are a book-worm and have time to spare, I would rather recommend you give this book a read.